mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 As we saw from "[Boost the Performance of an AngularJS Application Using Immutable Data - Part 2](http://blog.mgechev.com/2015/04/11/immutability-in-angularjs-immutablejs-part-2/)", the second is not such a big concern but copying the entire data structure slows us down significantly.

+The data structure described in this blog post could be [found at my GitHub profile](https://github.com/mgechev/versionable-collections).

 ## Optimization Options